-Portfolio risk includes the levels and trends in delinquencies, impaired loans and changes in the loan rating matrix, trends in volume and terms of loans, and overmargined real estate lending.
+Portfolio risk includes the levels and trends in delinquencies, impaired loans and changes in the loan rating matrix, trends in volume and terms of loans, and over-margined real estate lending.
 We are satisfied with the stability of the past due and non-performing loans and believe there has been no decline in the quality of our loan portfolio due to any trend in delinquent or adversely classified loans.
 Sizable unsecured principal balances on a non-amortizing basis are monitored.
-Although the vast majority of our real estate loans are underwritten on a cash flow basis, the secondary source of repayment is typically tied to our ability to realize the collateral.
+Although the vast majority of our real estate loans are underwritten on a cash flow basis, the secondary source of repayment is typically tied to our ability to realize the conversion of the collateral to cash.
 Accordingly, we closely monitor loan to value ratios.
 The maximum collateral advance rate is 80% on all real estate transactions, with the exception of raw land at 65% and land development at 70%.

 Occasionally, we extend credit beyond our normal collateral advance margins in real estate lending.
-We refer to these loans as overmargined real estate loans.
+We refer to these loans as over-margined real estate loans.
 Although infrequent, the aggregate of these loans represents a notable part of our portfolio.
 Accordingly, these loans are monitored and the balances reported to the Board of Directors every quarter.
 An excessive level of this practice (as a percentage of capital) could result in additional regulatory scrutiny, competitive disadvantages and potential losses if forced to convert the collateral.
-The consideration of overmargined real estate loans directly relates to the capacity of the borrower to repay.
+The consideration of over-margined real estate loans directly relates to the capacity of the borrower to repay.
 We often request additional collateral to bring the loan to value ratio within the policy objectives and require a strong secondary source of repayment.

-Although significantly under our policy threshold of 100% of capital (currently approximately \$55.0 million), the number of overmargined real estate loans currently totals approximately \$2.9 million or approximately 0.89% of our loan portfolio at December 31, 2020 compared to \$4.8 million or approximately 1.74% of the loan portfolio at December 31, 2019.
+Although significantly under our policy threshold of 100% of capital (currently approximately \$53.9 million), the amount of overmargined real estate loans currently totals approximately \$1.5 million or approximately 0.48% of our loan portfolio at December 31, 2021 compared to \$2.9 million or approximately 0.89% of the loan portfolio at December 31, 2020.